-We note that in the current release of Dalton, Vibrational Circular Dichroism can not be calculated using density function theory, and if requested, the program will stop.
+We note that in the current Dalton release, Vibrational Circular Dichroism can not be calculated using density functional theory, and if requested, the program will stop.

 If more close control of the different parts of the calculation of vibrational circular dichroism is wanted, we refer the reader to the sections describing the options available.
 The input sections that control the calculation of vibrational circular dichroism are: